moody/Waffle/README.md

   -- SetMaxHeight().
   maxHeight = 300,

-  -- Excludes this node from the layout flow entirely.
-Can also be toggled after the -- fact with SetHidden().
-Layout() hides its own frame and every already-resolved -- frame in its subtree.
-An ancestor's own hidden hides this node's frame the same -- way; GetHidden() still only reports this node's own hidden, never an ancestor's. hidden = false,
+  -- "VISIBLE" shows this node's frame.
+"INVISIBLE" hides it but keeps its space in the -- layout, so siblings do not reflow.
+"GONE" excludes this node from the layout -- flow entirely; siblings reflow to fill the space, and Layout() hides its own frame -- and every already-resolved frame in its subtree.
+An ancestor's own visibility -- affects this node's frame the same way; GetVisibility() still only reports this -- node's own visibility, never an ancestor's.
+On the root, "INVISIBLE" still creates its -- frame and lays out the tree; use "GONE" to defer that until it is first shown.
+  -- Case does not matter, any other value throws an error.
+Defaults to "VISIBLE".
+Can -- also be changed after the fact with SetVisibility(). visibility = "VISIBLE",

   -- Registers this node for lookup via FindByKey(key) from anywhere in the tree.
 A -- duplicate key isn't validated against, the first match found wins.
 Can also be